No products in the cart.

-At SARAHAMA, one of our primary focuses as a team, set out by our Editor in Chief is our mental health.
+At SSEDITORIAL, one of our primary focuses as a team, set out by our Editor in Chief, is our mental health.
 It is important to us to put these matters first.
-We previously spoke to one of our favourite friends Iona, about life during Covid-19.
-Today we speak to one of our newest friends Xenia.
+I previously spoke to one of my favourite friends, Iona, about life during COVID-19.
+Today, I talked to one of my newest friends, Xenia Teoh.
 All communications were conducted virtually to support social distancing and lockdown restrictions.

 How are your spirits?